BradleyDickson/siQ-ChIP/README.md

 The, likely, most interesting data provided by this approach is the Response distribution.
 In our example EXPlayout above we wrote the response data to a file called ```exp1TOexp2```.
 You can access the response distribution by building a histogram on column 7 of this file.
 The shape distribution can be accessed by building a histogram on column 5 of this same file.
 You can build and plot these histograms however you like.
 The connection to your annotations, if you had them, will be recorded in the -anno versions of this file and you may also sort and aggregate those data however you like.

 # Dependencies and assumptions
-You need bc, gfortran, gnuplot version 5.2 or better.
+You need bc (bash calculator), gfortran, gnuplot version 5.2 or better.
 This has only been tested in bourne again shell.

 # What to do after you run the code: Understanding outputs